linuxus/conveyor-belt-deeplens/README.md

 ![](assets/download_function_1.png)

-### Create your inference lambda function
+### Create your inference Lambda function
 1. On new tab, open the AWS Lambda console at https://console.aws.amazon.com/lambda/
 2. Click on "Create function" button on top right corner.
 3. Select "Author from scratch", provide a name: *conveyor-belt-car*, change the runtime option to *Python 2.7*
 4. Under Permission, expand the "Choose or create an execution role" and select use existing role radio button.
 5. Choose the role in the drop down option for *Existing role*

 ![](assets/Lambda_Management_Console_1.png)
 6. And click on "Create Function"
 7. In the next screen update the function handler with *greengrassHelloWorld.lambda_handler*
-7. Drop down the "Code entry type" and select "Upload a .zip file".
+7. Drop down the "Code entry type" and select "Upload a .zip file"

 ![](assets/Lambda_Management_Console_2.png)

 8. Click on the upload button and choose the .zip file you downloaded earlier step.
 9. Click on "*Save*" button on the top right corner of the screen
 10. Click on the "*Actions*" button menu and select publish a new version option from the drop down.